borkdude/blog/posts/new-clojure-project-quickstart.md

 ## Babashka tasks

-If you have difficulty remember the above invocations, you can write a `bb.edn` with some [tasks](https://book.babashka.org/#tasks):
+If you have difficulty remembering the above invocations, you can write a `bb.edn` with some [tasks](https://book.babashka.org/#tasks):

 `bb.edn`:
 ``` clojure